Please note that this policy is out of date and is currently being updated. February 2023

 Aim

-For all our learners, the expectation is that through learning they are able to progress towards their individual goals.
-To do this effectively, individuals require effective information, advice and guidance throughout their journey together with excellent teaching and learning support that meets their needs following a journey that places minimal barriers in their way.
+For all our learners, the expectation is that through learning they can progress towards their individual goals.
+To do this effectively, individuals require effective information, advice, and guidance throughout their journey together with excellent teaching and learning support that meets their needs following a journey that places minimal barriers in their way.

 Key Performance Measures